 Blockchain: What You Need to Know to Know if it’s What You Need

-The way most current Blockchains maintain their data integrity is through a concept called proof of work.
-Basically, each block on a blockchain holds transactional data along with a hashtag which ties it into the chain directly connected to the preceding block.
-Neither the information in the block nor the place in the chain can be altered unless the parties trying to change it controls 51% of the computing power in the chain.
-It is a consensus-driven network of computers which grows more secure the larger it gets.
+Most current Blockchains maintain their data integrity through a concept called proof of work.
+Basically, each block on a blockchain holds transactional data along with a hashtag that ties it into the chain directly connected to the preceding block.
+Neither the information in the block nor its place in the chain can be altered unless the parties trying to change it control 51% of the computing power in the chain.
+It is a consensus-driven network of computers that grows more secure the larger it gets.

 1. Do multiple parties need to have read/write access to a shared database?